Young Jesus: History

 Young Jesus began as a high school band in the Chicago suburbs, consisting of two members who are no longer in the band.
 While located in Chicago, there were two side projects featuring members of Young Jesus: Bummer and Wavepool.
 As of the release of their debut album Home, in 2012, the band featured Rossiter, along with bassist Shawn Nystrand, lead guitarist Cody Kellogg, and drummer Peter Martin.
 The only member of that lineup still in Young Jesus is Rossiter; Shevrin was a member of the band from 2015 until 2020 and Borbon and Haug were members since 2016.

 Young Jesus released the full-length album Grow/Decompose on Gigantic Noise Records in 2015.
-In 2017, Young Jesus signed to Saddle Creek Records, where they have released three full-length albums.
+In 2017, Young Jesus signed to Saddle Creek Records, where they have released five full-length albums.
 In 2020, they contributed to the benefit compilation The Song is Coming from Inside the House organized by Strange Ranger in light of the COVID-19 pandemic.